-Of interest and excitement to us, a number of our woodcock marked in the southeast and mid-Atlantic this winter have initiated westerly migration routes, which is relatively uncommon in the literature.
+Spring migration during 2019 was fascinating to watch.
+Of interest and excitement to us, a number of our woodcock marked in the southeast and mid-Atlantic last winter used westerly migration routes, which is relatively uncommon in the literature.
 Notice the fan-shaped migration coming out of southeastern South Carolina.
 Another woodcock marked on the eastern shore of Maryland migrated west, across two of the great lakes and is currently in Wisconsin.
 All locations on the map below were collected during spring migration of 2019.
 Scroll further down for additional maps from Fall 2018 and from our pilot field season in Fall 2017, and for some examples of interesting woodcock behavior that represent the types of data we will use to address our project research objectives..

 This map depicts migration paths of our GPS-tagged American Woodcock as they made their way from wintering areas northward during spring migration.
 The map includes data from birds marked during September and October 2018 at northern breeding areas, as well as birds marked during winter 2018/19 in southern wintering sites.
 These data will allow us to characterize important migration routes and stopover sites throughout eastern North America.